stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (cli19−stat6250): When are DATA steps preferred over PROC SQL?
 - Question(dfei-stat6250): Is L rec L option commonly used in SAS programming?
 - *Question* (shatcher4-stat6250): What does the truncover option do?
+- *Answer* (sbagdi-stat6250): Truncate overrun allows incomplete data to be read.
 - *Question*(kamirneni-stat6250): What does the input statement specifies?
 - Question(pcheng14-stat6250):What kind of the data steps can be thought of like a Swiss army knife?
 - Question (nshrivastava2-stat6250): What is the function of TERMSTR= option in INFILE statement to read delimited text files?